 The CSPCP was formed as a grassroots movement in 1993 by three of the pioneers of Palliative Medicine in Canada: Drs.
 Neil MacDonald, John Scott and Maurice Falardeau, with support from Dr. Ken McKinnon, Mr. Neil Roberts and Mr. Rodney Burgar.
 Their vision was “to advance the quality of life of the dying and their families, ensure the provision of the interdisciplinary Palliative Care and competent care of the dying by primary care physicians, supported by palliative care experts”.
 Notice of the newly formed Society was posted in the Canadian Medical Journal in 1994.
 CMAJ 1994; 151(3):356.
 The Pro-Tem Board handed over to the first elected Board of the Society, with Dr. Balfour Mount as President, in August 1994.

 The membership stood at 76 at the 1994 Annual Meeting.
-The Society has grown to nearly 500 members in 2016.
+The Society has grown to over 650 members in 2021.

-Past Presidents of the CSPCP include: Dr. Doris Barwich, Dr. Ingrid de Kock, Dr. Doreen Oneschuk, Dr. Cori Schroder, Dr. Paul Daeninck, Dr. Michael Downing, Dr. Larry Librach, Dr. Deb Dudgeon and Dr. Ina Cummings.
+Past Presidents of the CSPCP: Dr. Leonie Herx, Dr. David Henderson, Dr. Susan MacDonald, Dr. Doris Barwich, Dr. Ingrid de Kock, Dr. Doreen Oneschuk, Dr. Cori Schroder, Dr. Paul Daeninck, Dr. Michael Downing, Dr. Larry Librach, Dr. Deb Dudgeon, Dr. Ina Cummings, and Dr. Balfour Mount.

 Achievements of the Society